This post may contain affiliate links. Please read our disclosure policy.

-Fall is in full swing, and let’s bring the family back around the table with Tessemae’s.
+Fall is in full swing, and let’s bring the family back around the table with Tessemae’s and this Family-Style Fall Dinner.

 I’ve put together this gourmet, yet simple to make fall dinner of Dijon crusted pan-seared lamb chops, roasted root vegetables, and a super simple side salad that I encourage you to get your family back around the table and enjoy together.
 I know that life gets busy, and during the weeknights we throw together dinner and everyone just eats wherever they want and we move on.
 Trust me, I am very guilty of this myself.
 But dedicating dinner time to put our cell phones away and gather around the table and really be present, it’s a simple thing that I can do for my family with a big impact.
 It’s a time to reflect on our day, ask my kiddos and husband how their day was and really connect with one another.
 Positive family mealtimes help family members maintain relationships and feel a sense of belonging and I also find that eating together as a family helps my kids consume more nutritious foods.
 It’s really just an all around WIN.